-- Cuts \$50 million General Fund for Dam Safety, maintaining \$50 million of the original appropriation. - Approves \$102.5 million Greenhouse Gas Reduction Fund Shift for Habitat Restoration from General Fund. - Fund Shifts \$126 million General Fund to Greenhouse Gas Reduction Fund for Urban Flood Risk Reduction/Systemwide Flood Programs-Little Egbert Project. - Eliminates \$500 million General Fund for Water Storage in 25-26. - Cuts \$1.4 million for Drought proofing conveyance and SGMA implementation. - Cuts \$11 million for the Emergency Water Tank Program. - Cuts \$21.6 million for the Save Our Water public awareness campaign. - Cuts \$7.3 million from the Small Supplier Water Conservation Assistance Program. - Approves \$1,566,000 in reimbursable authority for three years to address increased inspection needs for the California Department of Technology's Middle Mile Broadband Network (MMBN) construction activities, initiated through the Executive Order N-73-20. - Provides \$31.3 million General Fund Capital Outlay to implement continuing large-scale multi-benefit flood risk reduction projects in the Central Valley; \$22.5M for projects in the Sacramento Valley and \$8.8M for a project in the San Joaquin Valley. - Provides \$60 million Greenhouse Gas Reduction Fund for capital costs in 2024-25 for new vegetation enhancement projects and aquatic projects planning not included in the 2023-24 funding.
-Also adds \$4.3 million Greenhouse Gas Reduction Fund in 2024-25, \$1.3 million Greenhouse Gas Reduction Fund in 2025-26 and nine permanent positions to be phased in over 2024-25 and 2025-26.
+- Rejects \$50 million General Fund cut to Dam Safety, and restores \$50 million with Greenhouse Gas Reduction Fund. - Rejects \$102.5 million Greenhouse Gas Reduction Fund Shift in May Revision and instead cuts \$102.5 million General Fund. - Fund Shifts \$126 million General Fund to Greenhouse Gas Reduction Fund for Urban Flood Risk Reduction/Systemwide Flood Programs-Little Egbert Project. - Eliminates \$500 million General Fund for Water Storage in 25-26. - Cuts \$1.4 million for Drought proofing conveyance and SGMA implementation. - Cuts \$11 million for the Emergency Water Tank Program. - Cuts \$21.6 million for the Save Our Water public awareness campaign. - Approves \$1,566,000 in reimbursable authority for three years to address increased inspection needs for the California Department of Technology's Middle Mile Broadband Network (MMBN) construction activities, initiated through the Executive Order N-73-20. - Provides \$31.3 million General Fund Capital Outlay to implement continuing large-scale multi-benefit flood risk reduction projects in the Central Valley; \$22.5M for projects in the Sacramento Valley and \$8.8M for a project in the San Joaquin Valley. - Provides \$60 million Greenhouse Gas Reduction Fund for capital costs in 2024-25 for new vegetation enhancement projects and aquatic projects planning not included in the 2023-24 funding.
+Also adds \$4.3 million Greenhouse Gas Reduction Fund in 2024-25, \$1.3 million

+Greenhouse Gas Reduction Fund in 2025-26 and nine permanent positions to be phased in over 2024-25 and 2025-26.

-- Authorizes DWR for three full-time positions in the North Central Region Office to replace three temporary positions in North Central Region Office for real-time surface water quality monitoring and analysis. - Provides \$33 million in General Fund, including \$23 million for Capital Outlay to support state cost-share of critical United States Army Corps of Engineers (USACE) projects and Urban Flood Risk Reduction (UFRR) projects and \$10 million for State Operations to support and manage USACE and UFRR projects during the FY 2024-25. - Provides \$2,088,000 General Fund and \$1,600,000 Flood Risk Management Fund in 2024-2025 to support current operations and \$3,388,000 General Fund and \$300,000 Flood Risk Management Fund annually thereafter. - Provides \$50 million in Federal Trust Fund Authority in 2024-25 for funding received from the Department of Interior fund in the Inflation Reduction Act; Public Law 117-169. - Adds two permanent positions in the Genetic Monitoring Program to be funded by the State Water Project funds. - Provides \$13.5 million including \$12.845 million in local assistance and \$677,000 in State Operations to address critical levee repairs to protect DWR-owned lands and infrastructure in the Sacramento and San Joaquin Delta. - Provides \$3 million to DWR for the State's cost share of United States Army Corps of Engineers sites for Land, Easements, Rights-Of-Way, Relocations, and Disposal Areas (LERRDS) construction payments. - Delays \$55 million from the Strategic Reliability Reserve from 2024-25 to 2025-26 of the \$2.3 billion total. - Delays \$90 million for the Oroville Pump Storage project of the total \$200 million. - Reduces Forecast Informed Reservoir Operations funding by \$6.8 million ongoing.
+- Authorizes DWR for three full-time positions in the North Central Region Office to replace three temporary positions in North Central Region Office for real-time surface water quality monitoring and analysis. - Provides \$33 million in General Fund, including \$23 million for Capital Outlay to support state cost-share of critical United States Army Corps of Engineers (USACE) projects and Urban Flood Risk Reduction (UFRR) projects and \$10 million for State Operations to support and manage USACE and UFRR projects during the FY 2024-25. - Provides \$2,088,000 General Fund and \$1,600,000 Flood Risk Management Fund in 2024-2025 to support current operations and \$3,388,000 General Fund and \$300,000 Flood Risk Management Fund annually thereafter. - Adopts placeholder trailer bill language to expand the types of actions that moneys in the Flood Risk Management Fund may be expended by the Central Valley Flood Protection Board to any type of service for which it charges fees pursuant to Water Code Section 8535. - Provides \$50 million in Federal Trust Fund Authority in 2024-25 for funding received from the Department of Interior fund in the Inflation Reduction Act; Public Law 117-169. - Adds two permanent positions in the Genetic Monitoring Program to be funded by the State Water Project funds.